Vyral/jeremy-bowers/events.md

 ### [Agent Financials with Brandon Green](https://financials.eventbrite.com){: target="_blank"}
 {: .center}

-You are a real estate agent...and a business owner\!
+You are a real estate agent…and a business owner\!
 Brandon Green, real estate expert, will teach you to be a business owner, not just a real estate expert.
 Leave this class understanding where your money comes from and where it goes.
 Set up your business to protect it and your money\!

 ### &nbsp;
 {: .center}